-As you know the Disciplined Agile framework supports several delivery lifecycles – Agile, Lean, Continuous Delivery: Agile, Continuous Delivery: Lean, Exploratory.
+As you know the Disciplined Agile (DA) toolkit supports several delivery lifecycles – Agile, Lean, Continuous Delivery: Agile, Continuous Delivery: Lean, Exploratory, and Program.
 We do this because solution delivery teams face different situations, so one lifecycle will not fit all.
 This begs the question of when would a team adopt each lifecycle?
 That is the focus of this blog.

 This blog explores the following topics: